rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

     When your workload finishes deployment, browse to your node IP to make sure Nginx is running.

-## Provision a Linux Host
+### Provision a Linux Host

-### Begin creation of a custom cluster by provisioning a Linux host.
+ Begin creation of a custom cluster by provisioning a Linux host.
 Your host can be:

 - A cloud-host virtual machine (VM)
 - An on-premise VM
 - A bare-metal server

   >**Note:**
-  > When using a cloud-host virtual machine you need to allow inbound TCP communication to ports 80 and 443.
+  > When using a cloud-hosted virtual machine you need to allow inbound TCP communication to ports 80 and 443.
 Please see your cloud-host's documentation for information regarding port configuration.
   >
   > For a full list of port requirements, refer to [Single Node Installation]({{< baseurl >}}/rancher/v2.x/en/installation/single-node-install/#port-requirements).

-### Provision the host according to the requirements below.
+ Provision the host according to the requirements below.

 {{< requirements_os >}}

-#### Hardware Requirements
+**Hardware Requirements**

 - Memory: 4GB

-#### Software requirements
+**Software Requirements**

 - Software: Docker